libr3/HackTrack/README.md

-Certainly!
-Below is a template for a README file that includes details about your project, setup instructions, dependencies, and usage guidelines:

----

 # HackTrack

 HackTrack is a web application that helps users track their participation in hackathons, manage projects, and showcase achievements.
 It provides a platform for users to log hackathons they have participated in, add details about their projects, and list any awards they have received.